 - This policy applies only to the first recorded grade in a course that a student has repeated.
 For example, suppose that a student took a course three times.
 The student may use the second or third grade to replace the first grade.
 The student may not use the third grade to replace the second grade.

 - Only grades that are part of a student’s GPA may be replaced.
-For example, Ws, Ss, and Us cannot be replaced.
+For example, grades of W, S, and U cannot be replaced.

 - This policy does not apply if the original grade was assigned as a result of a violation of the Academic Honesty policy.
 (The University maintains internal records of violations of the Academic Honesty policy.
 In addition, in some cases, violations of the Academic Honesty policy are noted on the transcript.
 Whether the violation is recorded internally or on the transcript, a student may not replace a grade that was awarded as a result of a violation of the Academic Honesty policy.)

-- The Repeat-to-Replace policy applies only to degree-seeking students pursuing their first undergraduate degree at GSU.
+- The Repeat-to-Replace policy applies only to degree-seeking students pursuing their first undergraduate degree at Georgia State.